Safeguarding at Sexey's School

 Sexey’s School meets statutory requirements in relation to Disclosure & Barring Service – all staff and volunteers who work with the school who meet the ‘regulated activity test’ (Freedoms Act 2012) are required to undergo an enhanced DBS check prior to employment.

 The Safeguarding and Child Protection Policy is available to parents and students on the school website here.
-All staff receives annual Safeguarding and Child Protection update training and are aware of the procedures for passing on concerns within school.
+All staff members receive annual Safeguarding and Child Protection update training and are aware of the procedures for passing on concerns within school.

 If any members of the school or local community have concerns about the welfare of a child in the school, please pass them on to the School Safeguarding and Child Protection Team.